Ganson2018/microbiome-summer-school-2017_mass-spec/sections/vlm_align/README.md

 The dataset used for this tutorial is a set of 80 samples of red blood cell cultures.
 Their spectra was acquired by LDTD-ToF mass spectrometry on a Waters Synapt G2-Si instrument.
-These spectra were acquired in high resolution mode using a data independant acquisition mode (MS^e).
+These spectra were acquired in high resolution mode using a data independant acquisition mode ($MS^e$).

 Of these 80 samples, 40 are from red blood cell cultures infected by malaria.
 The other 40 samples are not infected.
 It is the objective of this tutorial to correct and align these spectra in order to classify them by machine learning.